 FILLINGS AND RESTORATIONS

-Dental fillings restore your teeth and help to prevent further damage from occurring.
+Dental fillings and restorations, restore your teeth and help to prevent further damage from occurring.

 Black fillings are now a thing of the past.
-There is now a more attractive and safe option using white mercury-free fillings to bond your teeth and prevent any further tooth decay.
+There is now a more attractive and safer option using white mercury-free fillings to bond your teeth and prevent any further tooth decay.

 Using new white fillings, less of the overall tooth structure needs to be removed.